-I found I was best able to keep up with my centers when I used the large clasp envelopes.
+I found the best way for me to keep up with my centers was by using large clasp envelopes.
 I would print out the cover sheet and directions.
 Then, I glued them onto the envelope.
 If I was realllllly sweet to the laminator and it was in a good mood, I would run the envelope through.
 Before running the envelope through, break OFF the metal clasps.
 These can sometimes jam the laminator.
 After cutting out the envelope, I would run my scissors along the opening and slit the lamination.
 Boom!
 Custom, durable center envelope!
-All the cards, recording sheets and materials could be stored in the envelope.
+All the cards, recording sheets, and materials could be stored in the envelope.

 - Place Value

 This is a differentiated activity with two levels: adding using a hundreds chart with hints and adding with a hundreds chart without hints.
 Please note all the problems are the same, only the presentation is different.